amadrian00/GenAIFinal/README.md

 ├── models/
 │   ├── __init__.py
 │   ├── ConditionalCGVAE-master     # CCGVAE model
-│   │   ├──data
+│   │   ├── data
-│   │   │   └──make_dataset.py      # File for constructing the dataset.
+│   │   │   └── make_dataset.py     # File for constructing the dataset.
-│   │   ├──CCGVAE.py                # Main script of the CCGVAE model.
+│   │   ├── CCGVAE.py               # Main script of the CCGVAE model.
 │   │   └── setup.bash              # Bash for automatic creation of the environment.
 │   ├── DiGress-main                # DiGress model
+│   │   └── src
+│   │      └── main.py              # Main script of the CCGVAE model.
 │   ├── graph-generation-master     # GraphRNN model
+│   │   ├── environment.yml         # Environment configuration.
+│   │   └── main.py                 # Main script of the CCGVAE model.
 │   └── MolGAN                      # MolGAN model
+│       ├── environment.yml         # Environment configuration.
+│       └── main.py                 # Main script of the MolGAN model.
 │
 ├── main.py                         # Main script to perform evaluation of the models.
 ├── metrics.py                      # Definition of the validity, uniqueness and novelty metrics.